Ernest Alexandre Lauth

-Ernest Alexandre Lauth (14 May 1803 – 24 March 1837) was a French anatomist.
+Ernest Alexandre Lauth (14 March 1803 – 24 March 1837) was a French anatomist.
 He was the son of anatomist Thomas Lauth (1758-1826).

+Education and career

 He studied medicine at Strasbourg, receiving his doctorate in 1824 with a thesis on lymphatic vessels.
 He later became an associate professor of anatomy to the Faculté de médecine at Strasbourg.
 He was associated with several scientific societies, including being a resident member of the Société d'histoire naturelle de Strasbourg.

 He is remembered for his pioneer investigations of the lymphatic system in birds and humans.
 In 1829 he published a handbook that provided a detailed account involving the injection and preparation of lymph vessels (in regards to anatomical viewing).